How YouTube Can Enhance Your Events

-There’s one last thing that also needs to be said: before using YouTube, do your homework, and figure out whether or not it’s worth the effort.
-It may well be that the demographic you’re targeting doesn’t really use it; remember too that YouTube’s not the only video sharing site out there.
+There’s one last thing that also needs to be said: before using YouTube, do your homework and figure out whether or not it’s worth the effort for your event.
+It’s possible that the demographic you’re targeting doesn’t really use it; remember too that YouTube’s not the only video sharing site out there.
 Have a look at some of the alternatives, like Vimeo, as well—they might surprise you.

 YouTube is a fantastic marketing tool and a fantastic boon for any event planner.
 At the same time, it’s just that: a tool.
-It’s not going to be useful for every situation—you wouldn’t use a hammer on a screw, after all.
-Don’t let YouTube’s enormous potential blind you—that potential doesn’t exist for every brand, no matter how savvy the marketer.
+It’s not going to be useful for every event.
+Don’t let YouTube’s enormous potential blind you—that potential doesn’t exist for every event, no matter how savvy the marketer.

 Have you used YouTube with success for your event?
-Let other event planners know in the comments below.
+Let other event planners know, and Tweet about it (and link to this article so they know what you’re talking about).
 The more we exchange tips, the better everyone’s events will be.

 10 Techniques for Event Managers to have better events